 The 'input' and 'output' arrows of the modern domestic economy are getting wider and wider.
 The domestic 'internal feed-back' arrow is getting thinner and thinner.
 In the not too distant future, I expect many upper middle class families will be hiring commercial services to wipe their bums.
 From that point onwards I think I can safely eliminate the 'internal feed-back' arrow on my diagram altogether.

 At the other extreme are the poor and unemployed.
 We cannot afford profit-driven commercial services aimed and priced at a majority middle class market.
 I have had to perform tasks which only those who happened to possess the relevant specialist skills anyway could sensibly attempt to do for themselves.
 These included major structural repairs to our house roof, plus the repair and maintenance of our domestic appliances, water and electricity systems and our family car.
-However, manufacturers are making products increasingly unserviceable by the owner-user - deliberately I think.
+However, manufacturers are making products increasingly unserviceable by the owner-user — deliberately I think.
 It makes these tasks ever more difficult but no less necessary.
-For the choice for me is stark.
+The choice for me is stark.
 I either 'do it myself' or it doesn't get done.

 There is thus a creeping change in two opposite directions.
 It is relentlessly increasing the gap of disparity between the rich and the poor.